 The patent number is the magic key to the patent information system.
 Because patent numbers are often found on manufactured objects, collectors often use patent numbers to find information relating to a particular antique object.
 Regardless of what date the patent was issued, if you know the patent number, you can quickly pull up the full-text patent by searching Google Patents, the US Patent & Trademark Office site, or the pat2pdf website.
 Almost all free sites will allow you to enter a U.S. patent number and retrieve a PDF version of the patent.

 If you do not have a U.S. patent number and want to search through patents by topic or inventor, options vary depending on how far back you want to search.

 For patents issued after 1975, go to either the Google Patents or Espacenet website to search and obtain the full text of the patent(s) regardless of whether you want to do a subject or assignee search.

 For patents issued in 1975 or before, search options are more complicated.
 U.S. patents issued from 1790 through 1975 are only searchable from the USPTO website by Issue Date, Patent Number, and Current US Classification.
 Google Patent Advanced Search screen will allow you to search by patent number, inventor, assignee, topic,classification number, and date.
 Once you have a search result, you can also refine it using "Search Tools" to limit search by issue date, publication date,patent office, filing status, and patent type.

-Search either Google Patents or Espacenet by keyword.
-Google Patents will allow you to specify the "field" you want it to search in but only if you use the Advanced Search screen.
+The patentee/assignee is the person or entity that obtains or holds the patent.
+If you have that information, such as an inventor's name or company name, search either Google Patents or Espacenet by keyword.
+Google Patents will allow you to specify the "field" you want it to search in (i.e. assignee) but only if you use the Advanced Search screen.